 Master of Business Administration in Accounting (GPA: 3.80)

 University of Boston | Boston, MA | September 2018 - May 2020

-If you’re a recent high school or college graduate, the education section should go above your work experience and provide some details, such as relevant coursework, honors, internships, leadership positions, extracurricular activities and your general point average (GPA) if it’s above 3.5.
+If you’re a recent high school or college graduate, the education section should go above your work experience and provide some details, such as relevant coursework, honors, internships, leadership positions, extracurricular activities and your GPA if it was above 3.5.
 You can also mention a thesis project or investigations as long as they’re relevant to the job position.